-- The public has a right to attend, observe and participate in meetings. - Members of the public cannot be required to register their names, provide information or involuntarily provide information in order to attend or participate in a meeting. - Secret balloting is prohibited. - All actions taken by the Committee in open session and the vote of each member must be disclosed to the public at the time the action is taken.
+- The public has a right to attend, observe and participate in meetings. - Members of the public cannot be required to register their names or provide information. - All actions taken by the Arts and Culture Advisory Commission must be in open session, unless a closed session is authorized and the vote of each member must be disclosed to the public at the time the action is taken.

-CRIMINAL ENFORCEMENT ACTIONS:
+CRIMINAL ENFORCEMENT ACTIONS